IhorRome/taxi-service/README.md

     JDBC_DRIVER - com.mysql.cj.jdbc.Driver <br>
 4. Configure TomCat Local server (Add New Configuration -> TomCat -> Local -> Fix -> taxi-service:war exploded -> OK
 5. Run your project
-6. In browser you will see login page with possibility to register a new user - click register
+6. In browser you will see login page with possibility to register a new user(drier) - click register
 7. Fill in empty fields on this page -> click Submit
 8. Login with your username and password, enjoy!